meklis/switcher-core/README.md

 Library automaticaly detect model, load device configuration and modules for work with it.

 Switcher-core using modules for work with devices and allow extend the kernel with your own modules.
-Now library has two inputs are snmp and telnet, in feature inputs will be extend.
+Now library has three inputs, in feature inputs will be extend.

+### Supported inputs
+* Telnet
+* SNMP
+* RouterOS API

 ### Requirements
 * Telnet-Proxy - https://github.com/meklis/telnet-proxy